Study Types

 Challenges

-Benchmark contamination [49] has recently been identified as an issue.
-The careful selection of samples and building of corresponding input prompts is particularly important, as correlations between prompts may bias benchmark results [50].
-Recently, Cao et al. [51] has proposed guidelines for building benchmarks for LLMs related to coding tasks, grounded in a systematic survey of existing benchmarks.
+Benchmark contamination, the inclusion of the benchmark in the training dataset of the LLM, [53] has recently been identified as an issue.
+The careful selection of samples and building of corresponding input prompts is particularly important, as correlations between prompts may bias benchmark results [54].
+While LLMs might perform well on a specific benchmark, such as HumanEval, it does not necessarily perform well on another benchmark.
+Benchmark metrics such as perplexity or BLEU-N do not always reflect human judgment.
+Recently, Cao et al. [55] has proposed guidelines for building benchmarks for LLMs related to coding tasks, grounded in a systematic survey of existing benchmarks.
 In this process, they highlight current shortcomings related to reliability, transparency irreproducibility, low data quality, and inadequate validation measures.
+Comment: Previous comment not addressed yet: I like the last reference to guildelines for building a benchmark.
+Should we include some challenges from the paper, too?

 References